tped/skill-tped-how-are-things/README.md

-# How Are RPI Things Skill **** UNTESTED ****
+# How Are RPI Things Skill

 Perform a simple system/network check

 ## About

 Initial attempt at OVOS Skill development.
-This skill runs a few Raspberry PI system command and reports on heath of the system - initially Temp, CPU load, Disk usage and throttling history
+This skill runs a few Raspberry PI system commands and reports on heath of the system - initially Temp, CPU load, Disk usage and throttling history

 ## Examples